railwayapp/docs/src/docs/guides/axum.md

 ---
-title: Deploy a Rust Rocket App
+title: Deploy a Rust Axum App
 ---

-[Rocket](https://rocket.rs) is a web framework for Rust that makes it simple to write fast, type-safe, secure web applications with incredible usability, productivity and performance.
+[Axum](https://docs.rs/axum/latest/axum) is a web framework for Rust that focuses on ergonomics and modularity.
+It is designed to work with [tokio](https://docs.rs/tokio/1.40.0/x86_64-unknown-linux-gnu/tokio/index.html) and [hyper](https://docs.rs/hyper/1.4.1/x86_64-unknown-linux-gnu/hyper/index.html).

-This guide covers how to deploy a Rocket app to Railway in four ways:
+This guide covers how to deploy an Axum app to Railway in four ways:

 1. [One-click deploy from a template](#one-click-deploy-from-a-template).
 2. [From a GitHub repository](#deploy-from-a-github-repo).
 3. [Using the CLI](#deploy-from-the-cli).
 4. [Using a Dockerfile](#use-a-dockerfile).

-Now, let's create a Rocket app! 🚀
+Now, let's create an Axum app! 🚀

-## Create a Rocket App
+## Create an Axum App

-**Note:** If you already have a Rocket app locally or on GitHub, you can skip this step and go straight to the [Deploy Rocket App to Railway](#deploy-the-rocket-app-to-railway).
+**Note:** If you already have an Axum app locally or on GitHub, you can skip this step and go straight to the [Deploy Axum App to Railway](#deploy-the-axum-app-to-railway).

-To create a new Rocket app, ensure that you have [Rust](https://www.rust-lang.org/tools/install) installed on your machine.
+To create a new Axum app, ensure that you have [Rust](https://www.rust-lang.org/tools/install) installed on your machine.

-Run the following command in your terminal to create a new Rust app:
+Run the following command in your terminal to create a new Axum app:

 ```bash
 cargo new helloworld --bin